Control and simulation principles of drives and converter systems

 - H. Akagi; E. H. Watanabe; M. Aredes: Instantaneous Power Theory and Applications to Power Conditioning, IEEE Press

-Lectures 20 h, simulation / laboratory exercises & independent work 115 h and final examination.
+- Simulation / laboratory exercises & independent work 115 h

 Hakua koskevat kysymykset